 A Quick Comparison of Top Down/Bottom Up Approaches to Project Portfolio Management

-It begins with objectives – what marketplace opportunities exist for an organisation’s capitalization.
-It moves forward with project implementation – realization of the monetization.
+It begins with objectives – what marketplace opportunities exist for an organisation’s capitalisation.
+It moves forward with project implementation – realisation of the monetisation.

 It’s the in-between’s that bare the complication.
 Project selection aligned with business strategy, detailed cost/benefit forecasting and risk analysis.
 And the daily details entailed with project resource allocation and proactive management.

 Visibility accommodating both strategy to project (top-down) and project to strategy (bottom-up) is a necessity today.
-Also, all involved need standardization of reporting, collabourating and assessing aspects of projects they’re associated.
+Also, all involved need standardisation of reporting, collaborating and assessing aspects of projects they’re associated.
 Cloud-based automated project portfolio management (PPM) is the most productive facilitator of this, enabling a real-time environment where all is captured and communicated via permission-based access scaled to a user organisation’s preference.

 Top-down, having an overview of all projects on one dashboard provides confirmation activities commence and continue according to strategy.
 This ongoing view of each portfolio project enables informed decisions to be made regarding prioritisation, go or no-go stage decisions, when and if to reallocate resources across the portfolio.
 It provides a rich understanding of potential consequences (good ones and otherwise) of every change in scope, with drill down capabilities through each project as beneficial.